PickledCow/touhou-native/README.md

 Fork of godot-native-bullets-plugin to better suit touhou style bullet hells.

+Sometimes the project will fail to load from the project selection menu; opening from your file browser still works.

+Currently only Windows support, multi-platform support should come soon.

 ## Old docs

 Efficiently spawn and move high amounts of objects like bullets for bullet hells, particles and more.